MusicLang/musiclang/documentation/usage/about.rst

 --------------------

-MusicLang which simply stands for "music language" is a Python framework that allows composers to write symbolic music in a simple, condensed and high level manner.
+MusicLang which simply stands for "music language" is a Python framework implementing a new language for tonal music.
+This language allows composers to load, write, transform and predict symbolic music in a simple, condensed and high level manner.
-This framework is not only another notation software but also an assistant that is able to automate some tasks that would normally be tedious for a composer.
+MusicLang internally uses  a `LLM (Large Language Model) <https://huggingface.co/floriangardin/musiclang`  to predict what could happen next in a musical score.
-It is well suited to write new music or to manipulate existing music.
+This framework is well suited to :

-Being a simple text language it aims to integrates naturally with Large language models.
+- Generate musical ideas quickly.
+- Predict what could happen next in an existing midi file
+- Create an interpretable and information rich text representation of a midi file

-.. note :: This framework supposes that you have some basic knowledge on scales, tonalities and
+.. note :: Writing music with this framework supposes that you have some basic knowledge on scales, tonalities and
     roman numeral notation of chords.

 How to install